typelevel/fs2/docs/migration-guide-0.10.md

 Performance is significantly better thanks to the introduction of `fs2.Segment`.
 A `Segment` is a potentially infinite, lazy, pure data structure which supports a variety of fused operations.
 This is coincidentally similar to the approach taken in [Stream Fusion, to Completeness](https://arxiv.org/pdf/1612.06668v1.pdf), though using a novel approach that does not require code generation.

-Instead of a `Stream` being made up of `Chunk`s like in 0.9, it is now made up of `Segment`s. `Chunk[O]` is a subtype of `Segment[O,Unit]`.
+Instead of a `Stream` being made up of `Chunk`s like in 0.9, it is now made up of `Segment`s.
+A `Segment[O,Unit]` can wrap a `Chunk[O]` (via `Segment.chunk(c)`) but can also be formed in a lot of other ways.
 Many of the operations which operated in terms of chunks now operate in terms of segments.
-Occassionally, there are operations that are specialized for chunks -- typically when index based access to the underlying elements is more performant than the benefits of operator fusion.
+Occasionally, there are operations that are specialized for chunks -- typically when index based access to the underlying elements is more performant than the benefits of operator fusion.

 ### API Simplification